bgpfix/bgpfix/README.md

 A generic-purpose, high-performance Golang library for [bridging the gaps in BGP](https://twitter.com/ACM_IMC2021/status/1445725066403196928).

+See the [bgpipe](https://github.com/bgpfix/bgpipe) BGP reverse proxy for a CLI tool.

-The main idea is it can "fix" or "extend" BGP sessions in-flight, possibly adding new features or protection layers to proprietary BGP speakers (think big router vendors).
-As an example, the vision is it can be used to implement:
+BGPFix can "fix" or "extend" BGP sessions in-flight, possibly adding new features or protection layers to proprietary BGP speakers (think big router vendors).
+The vision is it will allow for implementing:
  * bidirectional BGP session to JSON translation, replacing [exabgp](https://github.com/Exa-Networks/exabgp/) for some use-cases,
  * transparent BGP proxy, optionally rewriting the messages in-flight,
  * streaming MRT files to BGP routers, adding the necessary OPEN negotiation beforehand,